 Storage competence is mandatory in system design

-In interviews and production work, engineers are expected to justify database choices through workload, consistency and total cost of ownership.
+In interviews and in production alike, an engineer is expected to name not a trendy database but a choice justified through workload profile, consistency requirements and cost of ownership.

 How to go through storage systems step by step